Obama sends U.S. military advisers to Iraq as battle rages over refinery

 Video aired by Al-Arabiya television showed smoke billowing from the Baiji plant and the black flag used by ISIL flying from a building.
 Workers who had been inside the complex said Sunni militants seemed to hold most of the compound in early morning and security forces were concentrated around the control room.

-The 250-300 remaining staff were evacuated early on Thursday, one of those workers said by telephone.
+The 250 to 300 remaining staff were evacuated early on Thursday, one of the workers said by telephone.
 Military helicopters had attacked militant positions overnight, he added.

 Baiji, 40 km (25 miles) north of Saddam Hussein’s home city of Tikrit, lies squarely in territory captured in the past week by an array of armed Sunni groups, spearheaded by ISIL, which is seeking a new Islamic caliphate in Iraq and Syria.
 On Tuesday, staff shut down the plant, which makes much of the fuel Iraqis in the north need for both transport and generating electricity.